robotraconteur/robotraconteur/examples/quickstart/README.md

 python -m pip install robotraconteur reynard-the-robot
 ```

+On Linux, use `python3` instead of `python` to run the Python 3 interpreter.
+Use `python3` in the rest
+of the examples as well.

 To run the MATLAB example, make sure to install the MATLAB Robot Raconteur Add-On.
 It can be installed using
 the Add-On Explorer in MATLAB and searching for "Robot Raconteur".